Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 Basic SEO Tools That Are Sometimes Problematic

-That said, the fact that Shopify includes a built-in content management system is a major selling point since blogs can be such a valuable source of traffic.
+That said, the fact that Shopify includes a built-in content management system is a major selling point since blog posts can be such a valuable source of traffic and helpful for a content marketing strategy.
 The blog feature allows you to create content separate from your products, change author information, categorize posts, and adjust the meta description.
 If you’re familiar with WordPress, you’ll find that the interface isn’t as intuitive.

 Thinking about using a WordPress blog with your Shopify site because you want something that’s content-heavy?
 It could easily become a technical nightmare.
 You’ll have to install WordPress on a separate subdomain for it to work – which also means two separate logins to keep track of… and another element of your site to keep secure.